timphil174/TimmyDEPOTsales-portfolio-project/README.md

 The company has significant amounts of data on its sales and product offerings from 2011 and 2014.
 This project thoroughly analyzes and synthesizes this data in order to provide a global performance overview but also uncover critical insights that will imporve TimmyDEPOT's commercial success.

 Insights and recommendations are provided on the following key areas:
 - Sales Trends Analysis : Evalutaion of historical sales patterns, at every granularity, focusing on Sales, Margin, Sales Volume and Order Volume.
-	-Product Level Performance : An analysis of TimmyDEPOT's various product lines, understanding their impact on sales and returns.
+- Product Level Performance : An analysis of TimmyDEPOT's various product lines, understanding their impact on sales and returns.

 A dynamic and interactive Power BI dashboard can be downloaded [here](https://drive.google.com/file/d/1tJmYqvQg9Wl8GgzIBcImNzqPXngob_Pa/view?usp=drive_link).
 Different slicers are located in the top right of the dashboard pages.